gmalim/NBA_analysis/README_PlayerAwards.md

 - All regressors are cross-validated by using training data and the *LeaveOneGroupOut* cross-validation scheme, where a group is defined as a single NBA season.
 - Validation curves are calculated and visualized.
 - Predicted versus true AVS distributions are visualized for all models and regression metrics are calculated.
-- Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed for all CV groups.
+- Feature importances for Decision Tree ensemble models are calculated and listed for all CV groups.

 ### 6. Model training and predictions